jackrabbit72380/Ho4kmmm/common/H3EK/tags/dw3/objects/characters/masterchief/mp_storm_masterchief/Readme.md

  Masters1337

 to my knowlage over 15 people contributed to this project.
-I dont have all of t here names. buy all means if your name belongs in the credits please let me know.
+I dont have all of there names. buy all means if your name belongs in the credits please let me know.

 Known Bug:issue with Helmet color.